How do blood tests

 - bladder problems

 A test called the NMO-IgG blood test will be negative in people with MS, but positive in 70 percent of people with Devic’s disease.
-Although similar to MS, Devic’s disease doesn’t respond to the same disease-modifying medications.
-It can be treated with steroids and other immune-suppressing drugs.
+Devic’s disease doesn’t respond to the same disease-modifying medications as MS. It can be treated with steroids and other immune-suppressing drugs.

-Demyelination is damage to the protective covering (myelin) that surrounds nerve fibers within the central nervous system.
+Demyelination, common in both B-12 deficiency and MS, is damage to the protective covering that surrounds nerve fibers within the central nervous system.
 Symptoms of vitamin B-12 deficiency include numbness and tingling in the hands and feet, weakness, and fatigue.

 A simple blood test can check the levels of essential vitamins in your blood.
-You can treat a vitamin deficiency with supplements and dietary changes.
+Your doctor can walk you through treatment plan with supplements and dietary changes.

 To reach the diagnosis of MS, your doctor must find: